-Refer to the newly created "Cabling" tab of the inventory spreadsheet.
+Refer to the "Cabling" tab of the inventory spreadsheet.
 The Gb1 and mgmt links should already be cabled - double check this - and you should just have to add the cable for the redundant link to port Gb2 on your server.
-Refer to the spreadsheet for where the other end of the cable goes.
+Refer to the spreadsheet for where the other end of the cable goes and connect it accordingly.
+Spare Ethernet cables provided in the rack for this purpose.